yyumna/climatechange_ai/events/neurips2020.md

 Works were submitted to one of two tracks: [Papers](#Papers) or [Proposals](#Proposals).

-Click the links below for information about each submission, including the paper itself, slides, and videos (coming soon).
+Click the links below for information about each submission, including slides, videos, and papers.

 {% assign tracks = "Papers Proposals" | split: " " %}
 {% for track in tracks %}